danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 So back to my story - _I get easily side-tracked_ - we met and we went from there.
 First meeting under the [Semaphore Clock Tower](https://c8.staticflickr.com/4/3633/3366493095_d2d02753ed_b.jpg) we went for a walk down the jetty and then along the foreshore and eventually landed ourselves a table at a local cafe.
 From there we went to [K-Mart](http://www.kmart.com.au) and picked out some bedsheets for him and then back to each other's respective home.

-I saw him again, and again, and again !
-What was it that drew me to this person above anyone else that I've met in my life ?
+I saw him again, and again, and again!
+What was it that drew me to this person above anyone else that I've met in my life?
 Something twinged inside me and for a long time I've never been able to put my thumb on it.
 All I knew was this was good, and I was happy.
 I started to open up emotionally and discovered that I could evolve in ways I didn't know existed within the parameters of my soul.

 I've spoken many times in my life about the three aspects that make you human.
 They are your body, your mind, and your soul.
-But what about the heart ?
+But what about the heart?
 Do I try to confuse everyone by saying the soul is the heart ?
 No. Never.
 The heart is the fourth aspect of being human, and this is created when two people meet for the first time.

-How so, I hear you ask ?
+How so, I hear you ask?
 Well, let me explain.

 The heart is created the first time two people come together.
 It's an emotional connection.
 When you care about someone, the distance between the two of you is the stretch of that connection and that's where the heart is physically born.
 If you lived on this earth as the only person in existence you would never know the aspect of the heart as it cannot be created by yourself.
 It's shared from the components the two of you put into the middle.